systeminsights/simple-super-table/README.md

 # Usage

-The component is exported as UMD, it can be included using the `<script>` tag or require'd like any other react component.
+The component is exported as per [UMD](https://github.com/umdjs/umd).
+It can be included using the `<script>` tag or require'd like any other react component.
 The examples below use the es6 import syntax.

 ## Props